 Importance of Data Classification

-A data sensitivity level dictates how you're going to process and protect it.
-Even if you know data is important, you must assess the risks associated with it.
+The data “sensitivity level” dictates how you process and protect it.
+Even if you know data is important, you must assess its risks.
 The data classification process helps you discover potential threats and deploy cybersecurity solutions most beneficial for your business.

 By assigning sensitivity levels and categorizing data, you understand the access rules surrounding critical data.
-You can better monitor data for potential data breaches, and most importantly, remain compliant.
-Compliance guidelines help you determine the proper cybersecurity controls, but you need to perform a risk assessment and classify data first.
-In many cases, organizations require a third party to help with data classification so that cybersecurity deployment can be more efficiently executed.
+You can monitor data better for potential data breaches and, most importantly, remain compliant.
+Compliance guidelines help you determine the proper cybersecurity controls, but you must perform a risk assessment and classify data first.
+Organizations often require a third party to help with data classification so that cybersecurity deployment can be more efficiently executed.